pironic/WG2OvR/README.md

 Support
 -------

-Personal inquires can be opened in the issues tab above, or join us on irc.freenode.net in [[#overviewer|http://webchat.freenode.net?channels=overviewer]]!
+Any inquires can be opened in the issues tab above, or join us on irc.freenode.net in [#overviewer](http://webchat.freenode.net?channels=overviewer)!